JohnSnowLabs/johnsnowlabs/docs/en/licensed_annotator_entries/AssertionLogReg.md

 Trains a classification method, which uses the Logarithmic Regression Algorithm.
 It is used to extract Assertion Status from extracted entities and text.
 Contains all the methods for training a AssertionLogRegModel, together with trainWithChunk, trainWithStartEnd.

+Parameters:

+- `label` : Column with label per each token

+- `maxIter`: This specifies the maximum number of iterations to be performed in the model's training, default: 26

+- `regParam` : This specifies the regularization parameter.
+Regularization helps to control the complexity of the model, aiding in preventing the issue of overfitting.

+- `eNetParam` : Elastic net parameter

+- `beforeParam` : Length of the context before the target

+- `afterParam` : Length of the context after the target

+- `startCol` : Column that contains the token number for the start of the target

+- `endCol` : Column that contains the token number for the end of the target
 {%- endcapture -%}

 {%- capture approach_input_anno -%}